MARK YOUR CALENDARS

 INNOVATING IDEAS for the Ageing, Independent & Long-Term Care and Brain Health sectors

-We are very excited and pleased to welcome the Nova Scotia Dept of Seniors and Long-Term Care and the NS Dept of Health’s Innovation Hub as Title partners of IC2022.
+We are very excited and pleased to welcome the Nova Scotia Dept of Seniors and Long-Term Care and the Nova Scotia Health’s Innovation Hub as Title partners of IC2022.

-This year’s “in-person” one day event will showcase innovative solutions for home & health care, aging, senior, mobility, independent care and brain health.
+This year’s “in-person” one day event will showcase innovative solutions for home & health care, ageing, senior, mobility, independent care and brain health.

 The latest innovative ideas & technologies along with best practices from across Canada and beyond will be introduced, mark your calendars.